 3. Affiliates increase brand awareness

-Most affiliates (say Instagram influencers monetizing their accounts using affiliate marketing) already have a decent-sized audience.
+Most affiliates (say Instagram influencers doing affiliate marketing) already have a decent-sized audience.
 So, when they mention your product or service in their stories or blog posts or newsletters, it’s likely that many of their followers are discovering your brand for the first time.

 In short, you’re increasing your brand’s awareness with affiliate programs, at the least.